cunum/near-validator-setup-hetzner/README.md

-# Step-by-step guide on how to mount a NEAR node validator on Hetzner cloud
+# Setup NEAR validator node on Hetzner cloud

-This guide will help you to setup a running NEAR validator node for shardnet on Hetzner Cloud
+This guide will help you to setup a running NEAR validator node for shardnet on Hetzner Cloud.

-# Hetzner Pricing (depending on VAT)
+# Hetzner Pricing

+Pricing differs slightly based on your region (VAT).

-Server CPX31: 14.16€/mo
+Server CPX31: ~14.16 €/mo

-500GB Volume: 23.80€/mo
+500GB Volume: ~23.80 €/mo

-Total: 37.96€/mo
+Total: ~37.96 €/mo

 # Step 1 - Create Hetzner account
 Goto https://accounts.hetzner.com/signUp, fill out the registration form with your personal data to create a new Hetzner account.